Find Grad Schools

 Master’s Degrees in Graphic Communications

 A master's degree in graphic communication is offered at 22 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 19% were students from an underrepresented racial-ethnic group.
-Also, 56.8% of graphic communication graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 16% were from an underrepresented racial-ethnic group.
+Also, 55.1% of graphic communication graduates were international students.

 Education Levels of Graphic Communication Majors